E-commerce Strategy - Visualise Your Funnel And Fill The Gaps

 Make all previous easier

-- Businesses who want to start or improve online sales
+- Businesses who want to improve online sales

 This is a visual E-commerce Strategy Funnel I created.